Stephanie Benson

-Stephanie Benson, also known as Princess Akua Ohenewaa Asieanem of Kokobin, is a UK-based Ghanaian international singer and performer who is rooted in jazz music.
+Stephanie Benson, also known as Princess Akua Ohenewaa Asieanem of Kokobin, is a UK-based Ghanaian international singer and performer who is rooted in music.
 In Ghana, she has been described as the queen of jazz.
+She runs a record label in London called Benson Music Ltd and Production.
+In 2015, she was a judge on the show Ghana's Vodafone Icons Diva.
+She has also been involved in charitable initiatives both inside and outside Ghana.She has performed at a number of events including the British royal family and has been described as "one of the most amazing performers".

 Early life

 Stephanie Benson was born in Ghana to royal Parents, a pharmaceutical millionaire and his fourth wife named Queen Nana Boahemah II who had seventeen children.
 Her musical career began at the age of three when she started learning how to play the piano.
 She added the violin and cello when she was enrolled at the National Academy of Music at the age of eight in the year 1975.
 She became interested in playing the piano after her father often played the instrument to her before bedtime.

 After her father's death in 1981 when she was fourteen, she moved to London, England to explore life in a different part of the world.
-During her stay in London, she channeled her energy into playing the piano under the watchful eye of her uncle, and later got a residency singing and playing in one of the famous nightclubs called Strange Fellows nightclub in London, UK.
+During her stay in, she channeled her energy into playing the piano under the watchful eye of her uncle, and later got a residency singing and playing in one of the famous nightclubs called Strange Fellows nightclub in London, UK.